Returnable Containers

 The depot pays the specified beverage retailer the refund amount for each returnable container, or $10.00 in total.
 Subsection 226(4) applies to supplies of used and empty returnable containers.
 The consideration for the returnable containers is deemed to be nil.
 Since the consideration paid for the returnable containers does not exceed the refunds, there is no deemed service in respect of the returnable containers.

-The specified beverage retailer does not charge the depot GST on the supply of the used and empty containers.
+The specified beverage retailer does not charge the depot the GST on the supply of the used and empty containers.

 Subsection 226(18) applies to the specified beverage retailer at the time of this supply.
-The specified beverage retailer supplied used and empty returnable containers that it previously supplied to consumers filled and sealed, and did not acquire used and empty for consideration.
+The specified beverage retailer supplied used and empty returnable containers that it previously supplied to consumers filled and sealed and did not acquire used and empty for consideration.
 The specified beverage retailer must therefore add an amount to its net tax.
 The amount is equal to the applicable tax rate multiplied by the refunds for the returnable containers.

-The specified beverage retailer would add $0.70 (7% of $10.00) when determining its net tax.
+The specified beverage retailer would add the GST of $0.50 (5% of $10.00) when determining its net tax.

-The recycling entity pays the depot the refund plus $0.02 for each returnable container, for a total of $12.00.
+The recycler pays the depot the refund plus $0.02 for each returnable container, for a total of $12.00.
 Subsection 226(4) also applies to this supply of used and empty returnable containers.
 The consideration for the returnable containers is deemed to be nil.
-Since the consideration paid for the returnable containers exceeds the refund, the depot is deemed under paragraph 226(4)(b) to have made a supply of a service in respect of the returnable containers to the recycling entity.
+Since the consideration paid for the returnable containers exceeds the refund, the depot is deemed under paragraph 226(4)(b) to have made a supply of a service in respect of the returnable containers to the recycler.
 The consideration for this service is deemed to be equal to the amount by which the total consideration exceeds the refunds, or $2.00.

-The processor pays consideration to the recycling entity based on the value of the material from which the containers are made.
+The processor pays consideration to the recycler based on the value of the material from which the containers are made.
 Subsection 226(5) states that subsection 226(4) does not apply to a supply of a returnable container or the material resulting from its compaction when the usual business practice of the recipient is to pay consideration for such supplies that is based on the value of the material from which the containers are made, or when the consideration is not based on the refund or returnable container charge for the returnable container.
 Therefore, subsection 226(4) does not apply to deem the consideration for the supply to be nil.

 Page details